sagarrana77/Milijuli-donation-/README.md

-# ClarityChain - A Transparent Fundraising Platform
+# milijuli sewa - A Transparent Fundraising Platform

 This is a Next.js starter project built in Firebase Studio.
 It demonstrates a transparent fundraising platform with a public-facing site and a comprehensive admin dashboard for managing content and finances.
 The project uses Genkit for AI-powered features.